The Valentine: Evolution of Richmond's oldest museum

 In 1924, the museum asked Charleston Museum director Laura Bragg to consult on a reorganization, which got under way four years later.
 It was the museum's first major renovation and expansion.
 As part of the project, the museum purchased three rowhouses adjacent to the Wickham House for the purposes of holding artifacts.
 The museum renovated the Wickham house to reflect the circa 1812 period when the first owner, John Wickham and his family lived there.

-On May 20, 1969, the Virginia Historic Landmarks Commission nominated The Valentine Museum buildings to be on the National Register of Historic Places, based on criteria of the 1966 National Historic Preservation Act.
+On May 20, 1969, the Virginia Historic Landmarks Commission nominated the Valentine Museum buildings to be on the National Register of Historic Places, based on criteria of the 1966 National Historic Preservation Act.
 The Valentine Museum was listed on June 11, 1969.

 In the 1970s, a major renovation and expansion was undertaken to add a new wing to accommodate more artifacts and increase exhibition space for the public.
 The Row Houses that served as the primary museum's space were renovated and expanded as well.

-In 1985, The Valentine hired Frank Jewell and took steps to revitalize the institution.
+In 1985, the Valentine hired Frank Jewell and took steps to revitalize the institution.
 The board asked him to focus on how the museum could address such issues as racism, the southern black experience, and the city's complicated history; it gained national attention as a result.
 In 1988, the Museum worked with Mary Tyler McGraw, formerly of the Afro-American Communities project at the National Museum of American History.
 She developed an exhibit called "In Bondage and Freedom: Antebellum Black Life in Richmond."
 This project engaged scholars with knowledge of social and African-American history.

-In August 2014, the museum changed its name to The Valentine and adopted the subtitle "Richmond Stories."
-In October of that same year, The Valentine completed renovations to its public exhibition galleries.
+In August 2014, the museum changed its name to the Valentine and adopted the subtitle "Richmond Stories."
+In October of that same year, the Valentine completed renovations to its public exhibition galleries.
 The renovations featured more accessible gallery spaces, a new education center, lobby, and multi-purpose room.

-In July 2015, The Valentine took over management of First Freedom Center, an historic site.
+In July 2015, the Valentine took over management of First Freedom Center, an historic site.

+On December 28, 2025, longtime Valentine director Bill Martin died, having served in leadership roles at the museum since 1994.